 In order to achieve and maintain a high level of musical integrity, the Band shall adhere to the guidelines of a contemporary wind ensemble.
 The contemporary wind ensemble shall be structured as to allow one musician per part (with the exception of two or three musicians to a part for flutes and clarinets at the Artistic Director’s discretion).
 This instrumentation encourages each player to raise their standards of musicianship and confidence as individuals, and as an ensemble.
 The simplistic nature of the wind ensemble requires each musician to excel in their skill, demanding a performance of precision and accuracy.
 It is our hope to set an example as an elite wind ensemble, and thereby inspire future musical organizations to continue in true wind ensemble tradition.

-The associate artistic director and conductor of the Hillcrest Wind Ensemble is Christian Tordahl.
+The artistic director and conductor of the Hillcrest Wind Ensemble is Christian Tordahl.

 Christian is a native of Tappan, New York.
-He began playing trumpet at the age of 9, and studied throughout high school with Dick San Filippo.
+He began playing trumpet at the age of 9, and studied throughout high school with Dick San Filippo, himself a student of William Vacchiano.
 At age 17, Christian was featured soloist with the Rockland Suburban Symphony Orchestra, playing Purcell’s Sonata for Trumpet and Orchestra and Leroy Anderson’s Trumpeter’s Lullaby.
 He continued his music studies at Bucknell University in Lewisburg, Pennsylvania, earning a Bachelor of Music degree in Music Education.
 While at Bucknell, he travelled bi-monthly to Eastman School of Music to take trumpet lessons with Barbara Butler.
-Mr. Tordahl earned a Master of Music degree in Wind Ensemble and Band Conducting from the University of South Florida where he studied with Dr. Mallory B. Thompson.
-Other renowned wind conductors Mr. Tordahl has worked with include Donald Hunsberger, H. Robert Reynolds, John Paynter, Eugene Corporon, Tom Lee, Larry Rachleff, and Alan MacMurray.
+Christian earned a Master of Music degree in Wind Ensemble and Band Conducting from the University of South Florida where he studied with Dr. Mallory B. Thompson.
+Other renowned wind conductors he has worked with include Donald Hunsberger, H. Robert Reynolds, John Paynter, Eugene Corporon, Tom Lee, Larry Rachleff, and Alan MacMurray.

-Christian is currently Instrumental Music Director at Hilltop Middle School in Chula Vista, where he directs the Falcon Band, Falcon Orchestra, and teaches beginning guitar.
-In addition to performing with the Hillcrest Wind Ensemble, he plays trumpet with the Pomerado Brass Quintet and for various musical theater productions throughout the year.
+Christian is currently Coordinator of Visual and Performing Arts in La Mesa-Spring Valley Schools.
+In addition to conducting the Hillcrest Wind Ensemble, he plays trumpet with the Pomerado Brass Quintet and for various musical theater productions throughout the year.

 Board of Directors